YottaDB/YDBDoc/Plugins/ydbaim.rst

 There is one optional parameter, as follows:

 * VERSION(str) where ``str`` is case-insensitive ``"TEXT"`` or ``"DATA"`` reports the major version number for selected type of metadata, as well as the minor version number.
-* VERSION() reports the greater of the text and subscript metadata, as well as the minor version number.
+* VERSION() reports the major version as the sum of the text and subscript metadata, as well as the minor version number.

 For example:

 .. code:: none

    YDB>write $$VERSION^%YDBAIM
-   2.1
+   3.1
    YDB>

 ----------------------------